jonsmithers/vscode-open-in-vim/README.md

 :command!
 VSCode exe "silent !code --goto %:" . line(".") . ":" . col(".") | redraw!
 ```

+(On Mac, you'll also need to open vscode and run the command `Install 'code'
+command in PATH`)

 ## Known Issues

 On Mac, VSCode doesn't automatically refresh its editor when changes are made